progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 1: Scale from Zero to Millions of Users.md

 ![img](assets/1-11.png)

-# Stateless web tier
+# 7. Stateless web tier

 > How to scale web tier horizontally

-## Stateful and Stateless web tier
+## Stateful vs Stateless web tier

 - Stateless
   - Move state (like user session data) out of the web tier and into a shared database (like NoSQL)